ibm-cloud-docs/databases-for-postgresql/howto-migration-compose.md

 ## Cleaning Up

 On your new {{site.data.keyword.databases-for-postgresql}} deployment, certain PostgreSQL extensions might need to be updated.
-You can connect using `pqsl` and check which extensions are available and what versions you should update.
+You can connect with `pqsl` and check which extensions are available and what versions you should update.
 Users of PostGIS, for example, should check its versions from the table,
 ```
 SELECT name, version FROM pg_available_extension_versions;
 ```